RationAI/xopat/README.md

     - `losslessImageLayer` - optional, whether the first layer (tissue) should use lossless data transfer, default `false`
     - `losslessDataLayer` - optional, whether the second layer (data) should use lossless data transfer, default `true`
 - `data` - defines the data (path to the pyramidal tif such that that server can understand it) for the first layer (tissue scan), can be omitted (see below)
-- `shaders` - a list of data instances tied to a certain visualisation style, the second layer is composed of this list
+- `shaders` - a key-value object of data instances (keys) tied to a certain visualisation style (objects), the data layer composition is defined here, the key defines the data (e.g. path to the pyramidal tif such that that server can understand it)
     - `name` - name of the layer: displayed to the user
-    - `data` - defines the data (path to the pyramidal tif such that that server can understand it)
     - one of the following two:
         - `type` - type of shader to use, supported now are `color`, `edge`, `dual-color`, `identity` or `none` (used when the data should be used in different shader); can be missing if `source` is defined
         - `srouce` - full URL to a shader part source, expects the output of a shader part (JSON-encoded), for more information see ˙./dynamic-shaders/README.md˙, optional and ignored if `type` defined